Get Help

 Health Savings Account (HSA)

-Health Savings Accounts (HRA) allow you to set aside money on a pre-tax basis to pay for qualified medical expenses if you have a high deductible health insurance plan.
+Health Savings Accounts (HSAs) allow you to set aside money on a pre-tax basis to pay for qualified medical expenses.
+All Bronze and Catastrophic Plans through Access Health CT are eligible to be used with HSAs.

-A High Deductible Health Plan (HDHP) is plan that requires higher deductibles than other plans.
-These can be combined with a health savings account or a health reimbursement arrangement to allow you to pay for qualified out-of-pocket medical expenses on a pre-tax basis.
+A High-Deductible Health Plan (HDHP) is a plan that requires you to pay more for healthcare services before your insurance company begins to pay.
+HDHPs can be combined with Health Savings Accounts or Health Reimbursement Accounts to allow enrollees to pay for qualified out-of-pocket medical expenses on a pre-tax basis.

 In-Network Coverage

-Your insurance company has contracted with hospitals, providers and suppliers to provide services at a lower cost.
-You can find out if a provider is in-network using the online provider directory or by contacting your insurance company.
+Your insurance company has contracted with a network of hospitals, providers and suppliers to provide services at a lower cost compared to the costs of services provided by out-of-network hospitals, providers, and suppliers.
+You can find out if a provider is in-network using the online provider directory provided by your insurance company or by contacting your insurance company.

 Medicaid